-Kaur and Sharma9 applied the pectinolytic enzyme in carrot juice and verified the decrease in viscosity in the juice after treatment in the established conditions.
-Analyzing the model obtained (Figure 2), it was observed that, in order to obtain a
+Kaur and Sharma applied the pectinolytic enzyme in carrot juice and verified the decrease in viscosity in the juice after treatment in the established conditions.
+Analyzing the model obtained (Figure 2), it was observed that, in order to obtain a reduction in viscosity, the enzyme should be applied at a low temperature and for a long period of time (within the values used in this experiment).
+The encoding of the variables was made according to the following equation:

-$$Z = 4.27 + 0.71x - 0.14x^2 - 0.22y + 0.15y^2$$
+$$Z = 4,27 + 0,71x - 0,14x^2 - 0,22y + 0,15y^2$$

-Where Z = viscosity (cp); x = time (min); y = temperature (°C).
+Where Z = viscosity (cp); x = time (min); y = temperature ( $\circ$ C).

 The influence of temperature on enzymatic activity involves two processes.
 First, the increase in temperature causes higher agitation of the molecules, and therefore higher possibilities of effect shock among them, increasing the speed of enzymatic reactions.
 However, this effect is observed at a temperature interval compatible with the maintenance of the enzyme's spatial structure.
 The other process relates to temperatures outside this interval.
-High temperatures cause the loss of the native structure of the enzymes, since it alters the chemical reactions that maintain their tri-dimensional structure. ^{27, 28}
+High temperatures cause the loss of the native structure of the enzymes, since it alters the chemical reactions that maintain their tri-dimensional structure.

 The colour of a food product is one of the main attributes observed by the consumer.
 In the way, the monitoring of the colour is very important in the standardization of juices.
-The Pareto graph and the response surface generated for L with pH 3.5 are shown on Figures 3 and 4 respectively.
+The Pareto graph and the response surface generated for L\ with pH 3.5 are shown on Figures 3 and 4 respectively.